Point of order: Australia

+In the Australian House of Representatives a member may raise a point of order with the speaker at any time, including interrupting another member who is speaking.
+Once raised a point of order results in the suspension of all other business until the speaker has given a ruling.
+A member may dissent from the ruling of a speaker, which must be declared at once, a motion submitted in writing to that effect and the motion must be seconded.
+The speaker must then propose the question, which is debatable.

-Deriving from British practice, in the Australian House of Representatives it continues to be customary for a member raising a point of order while the House is voting to hold a sheet of paper over the top of their head.
+Deriving from British practice, and due to the requirement to remain seated during a division, in the Australian House of Representatives it continues to be customary for a member raising a point of order while the House is voting to hold a sheet of paper over the top of their head.

 India

 In the Indian Parliament, both the Lok Sabha and the Rajya Sabha, a point of order can raised in relation to the business before the House by any member of the parliament.
-The decision of the Chair is final and no debate is allowed on the point of order, though the Chair may hear members before giving the decision.
+The decision of the chair is final and no debate is allowed on the point of order, though the chair may hear members before giving the decision.

 Ireland

 In the Irish Oireachtas (parliament), a point of order can be used in relation to order in the assembly.
 However, the ruling of the chair in this assembly cannot be appealed.

 United Kingdom

 Until 1998 in the British House of Commons, it was required that a member raising a point of order while the House is voting must speak "seated and covered", i.e. wearing a hat.
 Two opera hats were maintained in the House for this purpose, with members of parliament sometimes covering their head with an Order Paper while the hat was retrieved.
 This practice was abolished in accordance with the findings of the Select Committee on the Modernisation of the House of Commons, who said that the practice "has almost certainly brought the House into greater ridicule than almost any other, particularly since the advent of television".